 We actively pursue bringing drugs and therapies against ALS to the market, through the discoveries made and IP created within our portfolio.

 Garmt van Soest

-The three founders of our alliance are ALS-patients themselves.
-They have driven the initiative from the start, knowing better then anyone else the urgency of bringing a cure closer to the market.
+Our alliance was founded by three inspiring ALS-patients.
+They drove the initiative from the start, knowing better then anyone else the urgency of bringing a cure closer to the market.

 Amyotrophic Lateral Sclerosis

 ALS is a neurodegenerative disease characterised by progressive muscular paralysis.
 It is a devastating disease that leads to muscle weakness, difficulty in swallowing, talking and eventually paralysis and death.
 Most people who develop ALS are between the age of 40 and 70, with an average age of 55 at the time of diagnosis.
 However, there are cases of the disease striking persons in their twenties and thirties.
 Overall, there is a slight male prevalence (M:F ratio~1.5:1).